bthesorceror/public_radio/README.md

 ```

-On the receiving end of this event the listener will be given a reply function as the final argument
+The listener can reply to the emitting node via a function pass as the final argument

 ```javascript